bikarnap/user-login-enabled-TODO-app/README.md

 The running app is available at [Todo-App](http://todo-app-bikp.herokuapp.com/)

 ## Getting started
-Open a terminal (or a shell) and navigate to the location of your choice.
+Open a terminal (or a shell) and navigate to a location of your choice.
 Then issue the following command to clone the repository:
 #### `git clone https://gitlab.com/bikarnap/todo-application-with-login.git`

 ## Start the backend server